infi-nl/coding-dojo-neo4j-graph-database/README.md

 Please find out which actor played Eddie and in which movie.

 Note that relationships can have properties as well, just as nodes.
 In this case we need to look up the roles property on the ACTED_IN relationship.
-(Which is an array by the way!
-Who = `['Eddie']`?)
+(Which is an array by the way!)

 ### 4. Act like you know how(ard)